 - not taking part in an employment or training scheme.

-You can be sanctioned if you’re claiming:
+Your benefits can be sanctioned if you’re claiming:

 - Jobseeker’s Allowance

-- Employment and Support Allowance (and you’re in the work-related activity group)
+- Employment and Support Allowance (and you’re in the work-related activity group).

 This sets out all your responsibilities and what the sanctions will be if you fail to meet them.